pinggit/dpdk-contrail-book/README.md

     * TripleO
     * Juju
     * Contrail cloud???
+    * Ansible (OSA: OpenStack Ansibile)         # laurent    * HELM ?                                    # laurent
+       seems more and more used.
+If not too long to explain, it could be worth.

 * DPDK vRouter Troubleshooting
     * Configuration
+    * Vrouter info command I guess
     * Qemu/libvirt/virsh
     * Drops
     * Pinning
     * hugepages
+    * DPDK logs analysis                        # laurent
+      (what to check into DPDK logs: vrring activation, queue, and setup info)

 ### details